 Au Pairs are required to complete an Education Requirement during the program year.
 Some colleges, universities and community organizations may require an FDA Approved COVID-19 Vaccine to be eligible for in-person attendance.
 It is the responsibility of the Host and Au Pair to confirm the requirements of their local colleges/universities together prior to enrollment.
 FDA Approved COVID-19 Vaccines may or may not be available to Au Pairs in their home country before arrival.
 Online courses are a good option for Au Pairs who do not qualify for in-person classes due to vaccination status.

 Au Pairs who are eligible must be given the opportunity to attend in-person classes at a local college or university per the Education Requirement so long as local guidelines are followed and reasonable precautions are taken.

 Au Pair group monthly meetings are attended by Local Coordinators and Au Pairs who practice varying levels of Covid precautions.
-The decision has been made for official Au Pair meetings to remain virtual through 2021 to be inclusive of all program participants regardless of individual precautions, vaccine or health status.
+The decision has been made for official Au Pair meetings to remain virtual for the time being to be inclusive of all program participants regardless of individual precautions, vaccine or health status.
 This means that Au Pairs or Local Coordinators in Quarantine and Isolation or with potential Symptoms of Covid-19 can still attend and meet program requirements.